Mono County Small Claims Court

-Small claims court is a special court where disputes between parties are handled quickly and inexpensively.
-Each County in California follows the same rules and procedures for small claims court cases.
-The rules for small claims court are simple and informal compared to the rules of regular civil cases.
-The party who files the action or claim is known as the plaintiff.
+Small Claims Court is a limited court designed to handle disputes and disagreements both quickly and inexpensively (at least compared to a general civil case).
+The procedures and rules of evidence for small claims court cases in Mono are the same for any County in California.
+The rules are designed to be less complex and more less formal when compared to general civil cases.
+The person who files the lawsuit or action is called the plaintiff.
 The person or persons who is being sued is called the defendant.
-For small claims court cases in California, neither the plaintiff or the defendant is allowed to hire an attorney to represent them at the hearing.
+In California small claims court cases, neither party can hire an attorney to represent them at the hearing.
 However, you are able to consult and speak with an attorney before or after the small claims court hearing.

-In Mono County, small claims court cases are heard in 2 courthouses across the County.
-The website address for Mono County Superior Court is: www.monocourt.org.
-Here are the following locations where Small Claims Court cases are heard in Mono County:
+Small Claims Court cases are heard in 2 courthouses across the County.
+The website for Mono County Superior court is: www.monocourt.org.
+Here are the following locations where small claims cases are heard:

 North County Branch